 Employees lack skill or knowledge, the environment gets in the way of job performance, no, few, or improper incentives, and unmotivated employees.

 v) Solutions

-Solutions are related to the causes of the problem, and they are: improved policies, better supervision, improved incentives
+Solutions are related to the causes of the problem, and they are: improved policies, better supervision, improved incentives actual gives the magnitude of the problem.

 How to select the needs?